-The proposed interface distances offer a reasonable degree of separation and would adequately protect the amenity of future and existing residents.
+Amended apartment elevations and plans have been received to remove the east, side facing living room windows to protect the amenity of existing residents.
+A further re-consultation is ongoing with neighbours directly affected by these changes.
+A verbal update will be provided if additional representations are received.
+Notwithstanding this, overall, the proposed interface distances offer a reasonable degree of separation and would adequately protect the amenity of future and existing residents.
 In this regard the proposal conforms with the requirements of policy DM29.
-The visual impacts are minimised further by the inclusion of a landscape strip (wide enough to enable maintenance access).
+The visual impacts of the development are minimised further by the inclusion of a landscape strip (wide enough to enable maintenance access).